No Sleep 'til Hammersmith

-No Sleep 'til Hammersmith is the first live album by English rock band Motörhead, released on 22 June 1981 by Bronze Records.
+No Sleep 'til Hammersmith is the first live album by English rock band Motörhead, released in June 1981 by Bronze Records.
 It peaked at number one on the UK Albums Chart.
 It was followed by the release of the single "Motorhead" (backed with the non-album track "Over the Top") on 3 July, which peaked on the UK Singles Chart at number 6.

 Background

 After releasing three albums and touring for five years, Motörhead's 1980 album Ace of Spades (their first LP to be released in the United States) gave the band its first taste of major success.
 However, as drummer Phil "Philthy Animal" Taylor wryly notes in the documentary The Guts and the Glory:

 In February 1981, the band released the St. Valentine's Day Massacre EP co-recorded with Girlschool, and in March headed out on a British jaunt called the "Short Sharp Pain in the Neck" tour, from which the songs on No Sleep 'til Hammersmith would be picked.